 Dandelion root (Taraxacum officinale) is one of the top cleansing herbs used for many types of liver disorders as well as digestive and gall bladder issues.
 It is a gentle and safe natural detoxifier and blood purifier used by humans for centuries as a herbal therapy for various ailments from hepatitis to acne.
 Some of its primary active compounds include taraxacin, taraxacerin and acrystalline.
 Historically it is a well-known treatment for digestive complaints as it increases the appetite, stimulates bile production and acts as a mild laxative.
 It is rich in various vitamins and minerals and is a nutritious bitter root that encourages healthy immune response.
 Dandelion root tea can be a great addition to a juice fast for a way to accelerate the cleansing process and neutralize toxins.

 Yellow dock (Rumex crispus) is a prolific wild edible plant, like dandelion, that grows in many parts of the world.
-It comes from the family of "docks" but is specifically characterized by its very yellow-golden root. (*) It is another building yet cleansing herb for the liver and is rich in many minerals especially iron.
-It is enriching to the blood and is an excellent detoxifying herb that helps with the digestion of fats and sluggish elimination.
+It comes from the family of "docks" but is specifically characterized by its very yellow-golden root. (*) It is another building yet cleansing herb for the liver that is enriching to the blood.
+It is likewise an excellent detoxifying herb that helps with the digestion of fats and sluggish elimination.
 Containing a compound known as "nepodin", yellow dock has been researched for its inhibitory actions against the blood parasite that causes malaria. (*) The root of the yellow dock plant is rich in various minerals, especially iron which helps to enrich the blood and prevents anemia.

 Burdock root (Arctium lappa) is a nourishing cleansing herb that works with the liver and lymph to purify the bloodstream of metabolic wastes and toxins.
 Its high vitamin and mineral content is enriching to the blood and building to depleted individuals.
 It promotes bile secretion, enhances eliminatory functions and has been shown in some research to provide antioxidative and anti-inflammatory actions. (*) It is one of the few cleansing herbs that you can often find fresh in the produce section of your local health food store.
 As an edible root, you can steam burdock with green leafy vegetables or use it in soups.
 Burdock root is called "gobo" in Asian countries where it is a frequently consumed vegetable with an earthy slightly bitter-sweet flavor.
 Dried burdock can be decocted as a alterative tea for a variety of skin disorders, like eczema, acne or psoriasis.